koral--/android-gif-drawable/README.md

     }
 }
 ```
+### Upgrade Gradle Plugin
+Gradel Plugin has upgraded from 7.2.0 to 7.3.0

 #### Gradle, snapshot repository
 Current development builds (build from `dev` branch) are published to OSS snapshot repository.
 To use them, specify repository URL in `repositories` block:
 ```groovy